Guardians vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won 21 of the 37 games they were listed as the moneyline favorite this season (56.8%).
+- The Guardians have put together a 21-17 record in games they were favored on the moneyline (winning 55.3% of those games).

-- The Guardians have a 60% chance to win this contest based on the moneyline's implied probability.
+- The Guardians have an implied moneyline win probability of 55.6% in this matchup.

-- Cleveland has had an over/under set by bookmakers 73 times, and have combined with opponents to go over the total in 29 of those games (29-41-3).
+- Cleveland has played in 74 games with over/under set, and have combined with opponents to go over the total 29 times (29-41-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!